kamrank89/RockPaperScissors/README.md

 # RockPaperScissors
-Rock-Paper-Scissors game using TKinter library
+Rock-Paper-Scissors game using TKinter library.
+In this project I used TKinter framework to make the game.